netlify/markdown-to-sanity/bin/blogs/2016-11-01-yarn-support-on-netlify.md

 ---
+title: Yarn support on Netlify
 authors:
   - David Calavera
-cmsUserSlug: ''
 date: 2016-11-01T00:00:00.000Z
+lastmod: 2021-05-07
+topics:
+  - news
 image_style: contained
-title: Yarn support on Netlify
-image: /img/blog/yarn-kitten-circle.png
-format: blog
 short_title: Introducing Yarn support on Netlify
+description: Netlify now detects your yarn.lock files and stores the yarn cache for reusage.
 tags:
-  - build
+  - Build
   - yarn
-  - configuration
-description: >-
-  Netlify now detects your yarn.lock files and stores the yarn cache for reusage.
-topics:
-  - news
+format: blog
+image: /v3/img/blog/yarn-kitten-circle.png
+cmsUserSlug: ""
 ---
+> **Update, May 2021**: We've made a ton of improvements to our Yarn support since this blog post was written.
+Please check out [our docs](https://docs.netlify.com/configure-builds/manage-dependencies/#yarn) for the most current information.

 We're very excited to announce full support for [Yarn](https://yarnpkg.com), the dependency manager, on Netlify.

 Yarn is a dependency manager for JavaScript projects.
 Although Yarn launched only a month ago, its three main features: speed, security and reproducibility are making this new package to gain popularity very quickly.
 We've been following the project very closely and we started using it for our own projects almost since the day it launched.
 Supporting it as a first class dependency manager in our continuous delivery pipeline was just a matter of time.